Deploy With Docker Compose

 • I use Docker on a regular basis and have gained so much by doing so.

 • I see many others struggling as I did, when I first started using Docker.
 I want to help them avoid the mistakes that I made and come up to speed with Docker quicker and easier than I did.
-Consequently, I see a huge need for a book and course like this and believe that they will help become as comfortable using Docker as I am.
+Consequently, I see a huge need for a book like this and believe that they will help become as comfortable using Docker as I am.

 • I want to give back to the community that helped me learn Docker over the last number of years.